xformerfhs/hashvalue/README.md

 In the first example a simple text is hashed:

 ```
-hashvalue -source "There should be a meaning."
+hashvalue --source "There should be a meaning."
 ```

 This prints the following output: